lxc/incus/doc/howto/benchmark_performance.md

   To do so, run a command similar to the following and specify the fingerprint (for example, `2d21da400963`) of the image when you run `incus-benchmark`:

-      incus image copy images:ubuntu/22.04 local:
+      incus image copy images:debian/12 local:

-  You can also assign an alias to the image and specify that alias (for example, `ubuntu`) when you run `incus-benchmark`:
+  You can also assign an alias to the image and specify that alias (for example, `debian`) when you run `incus-benchmark`:

-      incus image copy images:ubuntu/22.04 local: --alias ubuntu
+      incus image copy images:debian/12 local: --alias debian

 Remote image
-: If you want to include the download time in the overall result, specify a remote image (for example, `images:ubuntu/22.04`).
+: If you want to include the download time in the overall result, specify a remote image (for example, `images:debian/12`).
-  The default image that `incus-benchmark` uses is the latest Ubuntu image (`images:ubuntu`), so if you want to use this image, you can leave out the image name when running the tool.
+  The default image that `incus-benchmark` uses is the latest Debian image (`images:debian/12`), so if you want to use this image, you can leave out the image name when running the tool.

 ### Create and launch containers